top of page

 Sustainability is an integral part of my practice.
 Whenever possible, I work with local and homegrown fibres, allowing the materials and the rhythms of the seasons to guide the pace of making.
 This close connection to fibre and place shapes both the process and the final work.

 Working slowly allows me to engage deeply with each stage of the making process.
-From raw fibre to finished textile, I aim to use materials thoughtfully, minimise waste, and honour the natural qualities of the fibres I work with.
+From raw fibre to finished textile, I aim to use materials thoughtfully, minimise waste and honour the natural qualities of the fibres I work with.
 The result is work that carries the quiet traces of time, attention, and a continuing dialogue with the material.

-RURAL LIFE AS INSPIRATION
+RURAL LIFE INSPIRATION

-Living and working in the Estonian countryside shapes both the materials I use and the forms my work takes.
-The quiet rhythms of rural life - the changing seasons, the movement of light across seasons, the textures of soil, grass, tree bark offer me plenty of direction.
+I am inspired by the quiet rhythms of rural life and cycles of nature - the movement of light across seasons, the soft greys of winter, the warm tones of autumn, the textures of soil, grass, tree bark offer me plenty of direction.

 This connection to landscape and seasons allows my work to carry a sense of time, place and observation.
 Every piece reflects not only the material itself but also the environment and life from which it comes, preserving the quiet honesty and texture of my surroundings.